Di- and Tetra-Alkyl Ether Lipids of the Archaea

 Biosynthesis of glycerol dialkyl glycerol tetraethers

 The tetraether lipid synthase from M. jannaschii is a radical S-adenosylmethionine (SAM) enzyme, which can cleave SAM reductively to yield methionine and a 5′‑deoxyadenosyl 5′-radical (5′-dA).
 The latter is a potent oxidant that can initiate catalysis by abstracting a substrate hydrogen atom (H), even from an unreactive carbon, and so is capable of biphytanyl chain formation of both macrocyclic archaeol and GDGT membrane lipids.
 The enzyme has four metallocofactors, three [Fe4S4] clusters and one mononuclear rubredoxin-like iron ion.
-Formation of the Csp3–Csp3 bond takes place on fully saturated archaeal lipid substrates (phosphate or glycerolphosphate) and involves an intermediate bond between the substrate carbon and a sulfur of one of the [Fe4S4] clusters.
+Formation of the Csp3–Csp3 bond takes place on fully saturated archaeal lipid substrates (phosphate or glycerolphosphate) and proceeds via an intermediate bond between the substrate carbon and a sulfur of one of the [Fe4S4] clusters.
 This can interact with a further terminal carbon to form either cycloarchaeol or a tetraether lipid.
+Similarly, a radical S‑adenosyl-L-methionine enzyme has been identified that catalyses the formation of an additional Csp3–Csp3 linkage or bridge between adjacent methyl groups on the two isoprenoid chains of glycerol dialkyl glycerol tetraethers.
+The 'H'-shape contributes to increased membrane rigidity.

 Biosynthesis of the butanetriol and pentanetriol dibiphytanyl tetraethers in the methanogen M. luminyensis occurs by transfer(s) of the terminal methyl group of methionine, presumably from S-adenosylmethionine, to the glycerol analogues.